freeton20/prettier-plugin-solidity/README.md

 Note the use of the [overrides property](https://prettier.io/docs/en/configuration.html#configuration-overrides) which allows for multiple configurations in case there are other languages in the project (i.e. JavaScript, JSON, Markdown).

 Most options are described in Prettier's [documentation](https://prettier.io/docs/en/options.html).

-### Compiler

-Many versions of the Solidity compiler have changes that affect how the code should be formatted.
-This plugin, by default, tries to format the code in the most compatible way that it's possible, but you can use the `compiler` option to nudge it in the right direction.

-One example of this is import directives.
-Before `0.7.4`, the compiler didn't accept multi-line import statements, so we always format them in a single line.
-But if you use the `compiler` option to indicate that you are using a version greater or equal than `0.7.4`, the plugin will use multi-line imports when it makes sense.

 - `"always"`: Prefer explicit types (`uint256`, `int256`, etc.)
 - `"never"`: Prefer type aliases (`uint`, `int`, etc.).